hamburgerEngine/hamburgerEngine/docs/templates/Main.md

     #endif

-    Engine engine(1280, 720, "hamburger engine", 60); // Window Width, Window Height, Window Name, Target FPS PlayState* initialState = new PlayState(); // The initial state that you want to go to. engine.pushState(initialState);
+    Engine engine(1280, 720, "hamburger engine", 60); // Window Width, Window Height, Window Name, Target FPS engine.debugMode = false; // Shows the FPS, Memory, and RAM in the top left corner if set to true PlayState* initialState = new PlayState(); // The initial state that you want to go to. engine.pushState(initialState);